Unstoppable Sabalenka rallies past Kudermetova for Brisbane title

 A delicate drop shot handed Sabalenka the break, and the 26-year-old appeared much more like her usual dominant self in the rest of the set as she forced a decider, much to the delight of fans at a packed Pat Rafter Arena.

-Sabalenka offered another reminder of her calibre by breaking in the third set with a sharp crosscourt forehand winner and staved off a late comeback attempt from Kudermetova to claim her first title of the season.
+Sabalenka offered another reminder of her class by breaking in the deciding set with a neat crosscourt forehand winner and staved off a late comeback attempt from Kudermetova to win her first title of the season.

-American Reilly Opelka will meet Czech Jiri Lehecka in the Brisbane men's final later on Sunday.
+Czech Jiri Lehecka claimed the Brisbane men's title later on Sunday after Reilly Opelka retired with an injury while trailing 4-1 in the opening set.

+The American upset former world No. 1 Novak Djokovic in the quarter-final but appeared to struggle with a wrist issue in his semi-final win over Giovanni Mpetshi Perricard.

 The Australian Open begins on Jan.
 12.